Get a Bead on Mathematics in Fashion Design

-In the "Math Meets Fashion"episode of Math at Work, Jessalyn Lu (14), Drew Harner (16), and Robin Johnson (18) explore math in the fashion industry by meeting with Tim Gunn, former co-host of Project Runway and current co-host of Making the Cut, and Diane von Furstenberg, legendary fashion designer and president of the Council of Fashion Designers of America.
+In the "Math Meets Fashion" episode of Math at Work, Jessalyn (14), Drew (16), and Robin (18) explore math in the fashion industry by meeting with Tim Gunn, former co-host of Project Runway and current co-host of Making the Cut, and Diane von Furstenberg, legendary fashion designer and president of the Council of Fashion Designers of America.

 The Math at Work web series features industry leaders who work directly with real students to demonstrate the industry-spanning power and importance of real-world math.